Mission from Mars Pittsburgh: The Search for Life

 From Manufacturing on Earth to Searching for Life on Mars

 More than 80 years ago, metallurgist Philip M. McKenna created a tungsten-titanium carbide alloy for cutting tools that provided breakthrough productivity in the machining of steel.
 Kennametal tools cut faster and lasted longer, facilitating metalworking in products ranging from automobiles to airliners to machinery.
 With his invention, Philip started the McKenna Metals Company in Latrobe, Pennsylvania.
-Later renamed Kennametal, we are now headquartered in downtown Pittsburgh and maintain our corporate campus and technology center in Latrobe.
-Today, we are a world leader in materials and tools for the metalworking and infrastructure industries, supplying products that help power homes and offices and build everything from the cars that take us across town to the planes that take us around the world—as well as the roads, bridges
+Later renamed Kennametal, we are now headquartered in the downtown Pittsburgh area and maintain our corporate campus and technology center in Latrobe.
+Today, we are a global leader in materials and tools for the metalworking and infrastructure industries, supplying products that help power real estate projects and build everything from the cars that take us across town to the planes that take us around the world—as well as the roads, bridges